DamianJM/Structural-Derivation-of-Viral-Taxonomic-Relationships---SDVTR/README.md

 This pipeline takes an input amino acid sequence in fasta format.
 This is usually a conserved structural protein of a phage such as the major capsid protein or terminase large subunit but you are free to use what you want.
 Rename this as input.fasta and run masterfile.sh.
 The pipeline should proceed to BLAST and extract matching sequences, organise and extract these into individualised folders and conduct modelling predictions on these.
 The best predictions (model1.pdb) for all are extracted and used in all vs all comparisons with TM-Align followed by extraction of the results as average TM-Score and input, heirarchical clustering, and production of figures in R.

 R will generate an elbow plot of cluster predictions which should be used to modify the number of clusters in the hkmeans portion of the script according to where the plot is observed to change significantly in angle.
+If using cluster based methods, one has the option to use other means of cluster estimation such as Bayesian inference.

+In case of any issues with the visualisation script, the output of the all vs all comparisons is given as a data frame consisting of the compared models and their TM-Score in csv format for easy import into other programs.

+#Sequence Filtering Options

+Thre exists the possibility to obtain undesirable hits with this pipeline and to waste computational time in modelling these.
+This can be somewhat circumvented by the fact that the scripts can be run in isolation, permitting the inspection of results extracted from BLAST analysis and providing the option of exclusion if necessary before running the remaining scripts.
+Additionally, an optional script "seq_filter.py" is provided which can be modified to filter those sequences conforming to a particular size range.
+This can permit the removal of spurous hits with sizes a great deal below that of the intended target.

+#Considerations for molecular modelling

+Undoubtedly the most computationally intensive portion of this pipeline is the molecular modelling component.
+Standard operation of the pipeline will result in sequential modelling of all queries in gnu parallel mode.
+If access to a computer cluster is feasible, it can prove to be much faster to model each query at the same time by allocating a jobscript for each sequence to a single processor.
+With 60 cores, 60 jobs can be run simultaneously with per job speed only being slightly slower than if they were run in parallel.